Texas Capitol View Corridors: Amendments and additions

 The state legislation defining the corridors was amended in 2001 and 2003 to accommodate a series of public development projects, including the redevelopment of the defunct Mueller Airport and an expansion of Darrell K Royal–Texas Memorial Stadium, and again in 2013 to clarify the relationship between the state and city codes.
+Another revision was enacted in 2025 to accommodate the construction of the forthcoming University of Texas at Austin Medical Center.
+The amendments reduced the number of corridors from thirty to twenty-six.

 In 2007, the Austin City Council asked the Downtown Commission to review the existing corridors and propose updates or modifications.
 The commission's final report, delivered on June 27, 2007, recommended that eleven of the thirty corridors be reconsidered or modified.
 Six of the recommended changes were to correct technical errors in the statute or to bring the city and state laws into agreement, and two were to update the laws to reflect portions of the corridors that were already obstructed.
 The other four recommendations were more controversial, attracting opposition from the city's Parks and Recreation Board, the Heritage Society of Austin, and others; no changes were ultimately made.

 In February 2017, the Austin City Council considered a proposal from Council Member Ora Houston to designate additional protected viewing corridors in east Austin.
 The proposal was provisionally approved by council on February 16, after an amendment removed one of the five proposed new corridors; that corridor was later restored to the proposal on March 2.
-As of 2021, city staff are reviewing the proposed additional corridors for feasibility.
+Due to pushback about economic impacts, potential loss of tax revenue, and severe conflicts with major urban redevelopment plans, the city never enacted the proposed corridors and some of the views were lost to development.